Position Title: Parent Support Provider,SafeCare®

 North Range Behavioral Health - Where Hope Begins and Change is Possible

 Program: SafeCare® Colorado is a free, voluntary home visiting program for parents, families and caregivers with children ages five and under.
 The program focuses on building upon a family's existing skills in the areas of adult-child interactions, home safety and child health.
 The North Range Behavioral Health SafeCare program is expanding into six northeastern counties.
 Two new positions will be needed to support the expansion: Project Coordinator and Parent Support Provider.
-Positions will be located at various office locations throughout designated counties; most interactions will be accomplished through Zoom.

 The Parent Support Provider (PSP) partners with families, providing weekly in-home education using the evidence based, SafeCare® curriculum that has health, safety and parent/child interaction topics.
 Parent Support Providers attend a week-long training at the Kempe Center in Denver, and receive ongoing certification coaching and support both locally and through the Kempe Center and Office of Early Childhood.
 The PSP must be able to meet national certification within a 6-9 month timeframe to be able to continue serving as a PSP with the SafeCare program.

 The PSP participates in community and family education, advocates for social change, and provides support and facilitation for the activities of the prevention coalitions, advisory council, and/or education efforts.
 Prevention activities are relationship based and occur in the community and/or families homes supporting diverse groups and ages.
 May include providing case management for families to acquire resources and supports that promote resilience, protective factors and the goals of designated program.

 - Bachelor's Degree in related field from an accredited college or university or equivalent combination of education and experience required

 - Valid Colorado driver's license and driving record that meets agency insurability requirements

 - Experience with parent/family education in home, community and other settings preferred